I had no idea how big and impressive the Mitchell Falls are, and I had no idea what an amazing region the whole Mitchell Plateau is.

 Little Mertens Falls isn't little at all!
 It drops quite a way, so be careful near the edge.

 You can walk across the top of the falls to the other side.
-There are many rock ledges, pools and rapids, shady spots to sit down and just listen to the water, natural spas to cool down in...
+There are many rock ledges, pools and rapids, shady spots to sit down and just listen to the water, and natural spas to cool down in.

 It's a great place to hang out for an hour or two.
-We did so on the first day, as we had arrived in the afternoon.
+We did so on the first day, as we had arrived in the afternoon and weren't going to walk any further.

-The most intriguing feature of Mertens Falls can be found underneath.
+However, the most interesting feature of Mertens Falls can be found underneath.

 Follow it and it will take you to a cave underneath the falls.